consensus-shipyard/ipc/README.md

 If it is the first time that you use your `ipc-cli`, to initialize cli configuration you can run `./bin/ipc-cli config init`.
 This will populate a new default config file in `~/.ipc/config.toml`.

-The suggested configuration for the IPC agent is:
+The suggested configuration for the `ipc-cli` is:

 ```
 # Default configuration for Filecoin Calibration